drivet/website/content/posts/2020/typescript-enums.md

 This is what's called a *numeric enum*; the values of Sunday through Saturday are literally represented by the numbers 0 through 6.

-An enum definition like the one above can be used as a type, like this:
+The DayOfWeek enum label is usually used as a type, like this:

 ```
 function doSomethingWithDay(day: DayOfWeek) {